-- 4.11.2.1 In the event of secondary access being required the Western Access Security Gate would be re-opened.
-The Access would be controlled by Security.
-All staff should contact ATC via Channel 1 before access to the airfield is granted. - 4.11.2.2 Where necessary specific operational instructions will be issued relating to security matters.
+- 4.11.2.1 In the event of secondary access being required the Western Access Security Gate (crash gate 5) would be opened.
+The Access would be controlled by Security. - 4.11.2.2 Where necessary specific operational instructions will be issued relating to security matters.